 Peripheral blood mononuclear cells (PBMCs) were prepared from whole blood using a histopaque density cushion and centrifugation at 845 x g for 15 minutes at room temperature (von Gerichten et al. 2021).
 PBMCs were collected into RPMI1640 medium containing 10% (v/v) heat-inactivated homologous pooled serum (Sigma-Aldrich, Poole, UK) (Complete medium; Table 1).
 CD3+ T cells were isolated by negative selection using the T cell EasySep kit (StemCell Technologies, UK Ltd., Cambridge, UK) according to the manufacturer’s instructions.
 Isolated T cells were washed with 10 mL RPMI1640 and collected by centrifugation at 300 x g for 10 minutes at room temperature.
 CD3+ T lymphocytes were cryopreserved as described (Prescott et al. 1999; Noakes et al. 2012) and stored in liquid nitrogen.
 Blood donations by participants were suspended during the United Kingdom national restrictions to mitigate the SARS-CoV-2 pandemic.
 Consequently, to increase the sample number, purified CD3+ T lymphocytes were purchased from StemCell Technologies UK Ltd (Cambridge, UK) (Catalog number 70024.1); these cells were collected from anonymous donors whose characteristics met the inclusion criteria for the study.

 T lymphocyte culture was carried out as described (von Gerichten et al. 2021).
 Cryopreserved cells were thawed, adjusted to a density of 1 × 106 cells/mL and incubated in RPMI1640 containing 2 mM L-glutamine, 100 units/mL penicillin and 100 µg/mL streptomycin and 10% (v/v) heat-inactivated pooled human serum (Sigma-Aldrich) for 96 hours with or without concanavalin A (10 μg/mL) (Con.
 A; Sigma-Aldrich), and either with or without 6(z), 9(z), 12(z), 15(z), 18(z), 21(z)-24:6ω-3 (30 μM) (Cambridge Bioscience, UK) in a humidified incubator at 37oC in an atmosphere containing 5% (v/v) CO2.
 Jurkat cells were obtained from local stocks and maintained under the same conditions as T cells, without Con.
-A (Sibbons et al. 2018) for 96 hours either with or without 24:6ω-3(30 µM) or 18:3ω-3 (39µM).
+A (Sibbons et al. 2018) for 96 hours either with or without 24:6ω-3(30 µM) (Cambridge bioscience,UK) or 18:3ω-3 (39µM) (Sigma Aldrich).
 Jurkat and T cells were collected by centrifugation, washed with unsupplemented RPMI1640 as before, and then snap-frozen and stored at -80°C for fatty acid analysis.
 The purity of both18:3ω-3 and 24:6ω-3 was greater than 95%.

 In some experiments, Jurkat cells were treated with the carnitine palmitoyl transferase-1 inhibitor Etomoxir (5 µM) (Sigma-Aldritch) together with 24:6ω-3 (30 µM) for 48 hours.
 Cells were collected by centrifugation and washed and processed for fatty acid analysis as before.